on3iro/aeons-end-randomizer/CustomExpeditions/Example.md

         "type": "battle",
         "config": {
           "tier": 2,
-          "onLoss": "skip", // battle can't be repeated WORK IN PROGRESS "lossRewards": [
+          "onLoss": "skip", // battle can't be repeated "lossRewards": [
-            // list of custom rewards for each time the player looses WORK IN PROGRESS {
+            // list of custom rewards for each time the player looses {
               "type": "custom",
               "treasure": {